Timothy Morgan Pearson was born in Webb City, Missouri in 1958.

 Beginning in 1981, Pearson was employed as the Director of Information Technologies for Midwestern Telephone.
 In 1985, he became CIO for the firm.
 He served in that capacity for over 20 years until he retired from the firm in 2007.
 During his time at Midwestern Telephone, Pearson worked with IBM engineers on systems development for the IBM Series/1 minicomputer.
 During this time, he was published in Computerworld Magazine on the topic of the IBM Series/1 and its operating systems.

 In April of 2008, Pearson joined the staff in the Office of Information Services (now Information Technology Services) at Pittsburg State University.
-He served as the Unix Systems Administrator for three years prior to being named Interim Assistant Director in 2011 and later became an Assistant Director on a permanent basis.
+He served as the Unix Systems Administrator for three years prior to being named Interim Assistant Director in 2011 and later became an Assistant Director, and then Director on a permanent basis.

 Pearson has also served as a volunteer firefighter for over 35 years.
 The last 20 of those as the Fire Chief of the Carterville, Missouri Fire Department.